 ITEM 7.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

-2016 Overview
+2017 Overview

-Our results during 2016 were affected by industrywide decreases in realized oil and natural gas prices and the related reduction in drilling activity.
-We experienced an increase in leasing activity in the latter part of the year.
+Our results during 2017 were mainly affected by industrywide increases in realized oil and natural gas prices and continued drilling activity in the Permian Basin.
 Significant results include the following: